This site is intended for US Healthcare Professionals

 DB is a common eyelid margin disease caused by an overgrowth of Demodex mites and characterized by collarettes, eyelid redness, inflammation, and ocular irritation.2,3

-All images are of real patients diagnosed with Demodex blepharitis.
+Images are of real patients diagnosed with Demodex blepharitis.

 Two-thirds of blepharitis cases are associated with Demodex mites1,*